2025-ilaria/project-/llm-prompts.md

 Both ChatGPT and Gemini provided accurate and reliable information, including the names of the two architects who designed the Teatro Massimo in Palermo, as well as two key dates: the start of construction and the inauguration date.

-📌**FEW-SHOT PROMPT TECHNIQUE**

-• Provides examples – Shows the AI a few examples of the desired input-output behavior.

-• Improves accuracy – Helps the AI understand the task better than zero-shot prompting.

-• Guides style and format – Ensures outputs follow a specific tone or structure.

-• Reduces ambiguity – Clarifies what the user expects from the AI.

-• Flexible learning – Works even without full model retraining.

-• Good for complex tasks – Useful when tasks are too nuanced for zero-shot prompts.

 3️⃣ **Missing information: cultural events hosted by Teatro Massimo**